aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 - Fill up your bucket of water from the kitchen sink and poor it down the drain
 - Fill it back up from the kitchen sink
 - Walk to Varrock church
-- Talk to father Lawrence
+- Talk to Father Lawrence
 - Walk to the sewers
 - Pick up the DS key from the sewers
 - Walk to Horvik's Armor shop